 Lord Bernard Hogan-Howe was the most senior police officer in the UK.
 He led the Metropolitan Police, an organisation of nearly 50,000 people with a budget of £3.2 billion.
 He was directly accountable to the Home Secretary, supervised by parliamentary committees and had national responsibilities, which included leading counter terrorism policing throughout the UK and protecting the Royal Family and senior members of the government both at home and abroad.

 He has used his expertise to report for Dispatches on Channel 4.
 In 2018, he presented Dispatches – Cannabis: Time to End the Ban?
-In the episode, Bernard travelled to Colorado, to see if the UK police should follow in Colorado’s footsteps and legalise cannabis.
-This episode lead to Bernard’s calling for the UK government to establish an expert commission to examine the evidence provided by the episode.
+In the programme, Bernard travelled to Colorado, to see if the UK police should follow in Colorado’s footsteps and legalise cannabis.
+This programme lead to Bernard’s calling for the UK government to establish an expert commission to examine the evidence provided by the programme.

 Bernard's career has been characterised by high achievement, having successfully delivered numerous strategic objectives and efficiency improvements while holding weighty appointments with substantial responsibilities.
 He has a wealth of experience in creating cultural change, developing and implementing new strategies to transform corporate identities.
 He has built his success on the simple strategy of Total Policing.
 This involves a war on crime and care for victims.